Financial aid is available to all students at Yale University regardless of their citizenship.

 The Student Share is included in every Yale Financial Aid Award as part of a family’s options to meet their estimated Net Cost.
 It represents Yale’s estimate of a student’s ability to contribute financially toward the overall cost of attending as a full-time student.

 No. The Student Share is not a billed amount and does not appear on the Yale billing statement.
 The Student Share is Yale's estimate of a student's ability to contribute toward their total Cost of Attendance, which includes both billed (direct) expenses and unbilled (indirect) expenses.

 To meet the Student Share, students may choose to work during the academic year and summer, to use merit scholarship funds from an outside source, or to take out a small student loan.
 Many students find that their books, personal expenses, and travel expenses are less than Yale’s estimates.
 This reduces students’ Net Cost and the amount they need to earn or contribute.
-To meet the full estimated Student Share through only term-time and summer employment, a student would expect to work 8–10 hours per week while on campus and earn $1,600 before their first year and $2,600 before subsequent academic years through summer employment.
+To meet the full estimated Student Share through only term-time and summer employment, a student would expect to work 6 hours per week or less while on campus and earn $1,600 through summer employment.

 No. A student’s eligibility for the Federal Work Study (FWS) program does not affect the size of the Student Share or a student’s ability to work on campus.
 Participation in the FWS program simply means that the federal government subsidizes part of a student’s wage; however, FWS eligibility does not affect how much a student is paid or a student’s ability to be hired for most campus jobs.

 For more information on the Federal Work Study program, see Yale Student Employment's work-study FAQs.